-Most state-of-the-art satisfiability algorithms today are variants of the DPLL procedure augmented with clause learning.
+Abstract: Most state-of-the-art satisfiability algorithms today are variants of the DPLL procedure augmented with clause learning.
 The main bottleneck for such algorithms, other than the obvious one of time, is the amount of memory used.
 In the field of proof complexity, the resources of time and memory correspond to the length and space of resolution proofs.
-There has been a long line of research trying to understand these proof complexity measures, as well as relating them to the width of proofs, i.e., the size of the largest clause in the proof, which has been shown to be intimately connected with both length and space.
-While strong results have been proven for length and width, our understanding of space is still quite poor.
-For instance, it has remained open whether the fact that a formula is provable in short length implies that it is also provable in small space (which is the case for length versus width), or whether these measures are unrelated in the sense that short proofs can be arbitrarily complex with respect to space.
+There has been a long line of research trying to understand these proof complexity measures, as well as relating them to the width of proofs, i.e., the size of a largest clause in the proof, which has been shown to be intimately connected with both length and space.
+While strong results have been proven for length and width, our understanding of space has been quite poor.
+For instance, it has remained open whether the fact that a formula is provable in short length implies that it is also provable in small space (which is the case for length versus width), or